rockstor/rockstor-doc/users.rst

 Edit a user
 -----------

-On the web-ui, click on *System* tab to go to the *System* view.
+In the web-ui, click on *System* tab to go to the *System* view.
 Now click on *Users* in the left sidebar to go to the *Users* view.
 To change a user's password, click the **edit** icon next to that user in the displayed table.
 Submit the form to change the password as shown below.